eclipse/epsilon-website/mkdocs/docs/doc/flexmi/index.md

 # Flexmi

-Flexmi (pronounced *flex-em-eye*) is a **flexible, reflective textual syntax for creating models conforming to Ecore metamodels**.
+Flexmi (pronounced *flex-em-eye*) is a **reflective textual syntax for EMF models**.
 Flexmi is XML-based and offers features such as fuzzy matching of XML tags and attributes to Ecore class/feature names, support for embedding EOL expressions in models and for defining and instantiating model element templates.
 For example, the following XML document (`acme.flexmi`):

 ```xml
 <?nsuri psl?>